-Adverbs are words that end in -ly, right?
-Most of the time.
+Most adverbs end with -ly.
 Quickly, sadly, awfully, angrily, happily, softly, loudly.
 These are all adverbs.
 Well, imagine reading something like this:

 Example: Slowly, he walked towards her.
 Although he was walking slowly, his thoughts were moving quickly through his mind.
 Was he making the right choice?
-He began walking faster, began walking briskly towards the girl.
-She was waiting for him, and as he drew nearer she began to call out to him softly.
+He began walking more quickly, began walking briskly towards the girl.
+She was waiting for him, and as he drew nearer she called his name.

-Eek.
+Yikes.
 Did you count the adverbs in that paragraph?
-There are five, if you count slowly twice.
+There are five.
 Doesn’t it sound cluttered?
 Too much -ly.
-If you’re still not sure, think about it again once you read this version:
+Now read this version:

 Revised version: He walked towards her, lingering every so often along the way.
-Although he hesitated, thoughts raced through his mind like a speeding car.
+Although he hesitated, thoughts whirled through his mind like a furious cyclone.
 Was he making the right choice?
 He quickened his pace, now striding towards the girl.
-She was waiting for him, and as he drew nearer she called out softly.
+She was waiting for him, and as he drew nearer she called his name.

 You may have noticed that I didn’t just cut out the adverbs.
-I added some more words to make the writing flow.
-I also threw in a simile that wasn’t there before.
-Do you want to know why?
-Because once you cut out unnecessary adverbs, you have room to stick in similes and metaphors.
-They look and sound much better on the page than those clumsy adverbs do.
+I made the paragraph a little more descriptive and threw in a simile that wasn’t there before.
+Do you know why?
+Because once you cut out unnecessary adverbs, you have room for better writing!

-If you’re still having trouble deciding when to use adverbs and when not to, try using Thesaurus.com.
-I always have it open on my computer whenever I’m writing anything.
-It’s very helpful.
+If you’re having trouble deciding when to use adverbs and when not to, try using thesaurus.com.
+I generally keep it open on my computer whenever I’m writing anything.
+It’s quite useful.
 I just typed in “walk slowly” and it gave me synonyms!

-I hope this was helpful and cleared up anything that wasn’t explained in the other adverb post.
-If you still have questions, leave them in a comment!
+I hope this post was helpful and clarified anything that wasn’t explained in my previous adverb post.
+If you have any questions, leave them in a comment!